Discovering sensitive data with Amazon Macie

 Automated sensitive data discovery provides broad visibility into where sensitive data might reside in your Amazon S3 data estate.
 With this option, Macie evaluates your S3 bucket inventory on a daily basis and uses sampling techniques to identify and select representative S3 objects from your buckets.
 Macie then retrieves and analyzes the selected objects, inspecting them for sensitive data.
 For more information, see Performing automated sensitive data discovery.

 Sensitive data discovery jobs provide deeper, more targeted analysis.
 With this option, you define the breadth and depth of the analysis—specific S3 buckets that you select or buckets that match specific criteria.
-And you can refine the scope of the analysis by choosing options such as custom criteria that derive from properties of S3 objects.
-You can also configure a job to run only once for on-demand analysis and assessment, or on a recurring basis for periodic analysis, assessment, and monitoring.
+You can also refine the scope of the analysis by choosing options such as custom criteria that derive from properties of S3 objects.
+In addition, you can configure a job to run only once for on-demand analysis and assessment, or on a recurring basis for periodic analysis, assessment, and monitoring.
 For more information, see Running sensitive data discovery jobs.

 With either option, automated sensitive data discovery or sensitive data discovery jobs, you can analyze S3 objects by using managed data identifiers that Macie provides, custom data identifiers that you define, or a combination of the two.
 You can also fine tune the analysis by using allow lists.

-Managed data identifiers are built-in criteria and techniques that can detect specific types of sensitive data—for example, credit card numbers, AWS secret access keys, or passport numbers for particular countries or regions.
-They can detect a large and growing list of sensitive data types for many countries and regions, including multiple types of financial data, credentials data, and personally identifiable information (PII).
-For a complete list, see Using managed data identifiers.
+Managed data identifiers are built-in criteria and techniques that are designed to detect specific types of sensitive data—for example, credit card numbers, AWS secret access keys, or passport numbers for particular countries or regions.
+They can detect a large and growing list of sensitive data types for many countries and regions, including multiple types of credentials data, financial information, and personally identifiable information (PII).
+For more information, see Using managed data identifiers.

 Custom data identifiers define custom criteria for detecting sensitive data.
 Each custom data identifier specifies a regular expression (regex) that defines a text pattern to match and, optionally, character sequences and a proximity rule that refine the results.
 You can use them to detect sensitive data that reflects your particular scenarios, intellectual property, or proprietary data—for example, employee IDs, customer account numbers, or internal data classifications.
 For more information, see Building custom data identifiers.